 I would stand for a moment at the Sai Wan entrance and look at the panorama of chalky white grave markers.
 Sai Wan is an eerily ecumenical place, a multinational mausoleum.
 Soldiers from eight countries and more than a dozen different religious faiths are buried together.
 Each grave looks identical from a distance.
 Only by reading the inscriptions do you discover some were Sikhs, others Catholics, some were from Scotland, others from the Netherlands, some spoke Chinese, others English.
 What they have in common is they died together defending Hong Kong against the Japanese during World War II.

-On one of my visits I found the vault decorated with a golden cross that holds the graveyard’s record books.
+On one of my visits, I found the vault decorated with a golden cross that holds the graveyard’s record books.
 Personal details about each soldier are catalogued.
 I discovered the names of Manitoba places like Brandon, Selkirk and Fisher Branch listed as the hometowns of some men in the cemetery.
 Almost a hundred of the 282 Canadian soldiers buried at Sai Wan were members of the Winnipeg Grenadiers battalion.
-Winnipeg is where I was born, lived the first eight years of my life and where I’ve made my home again after living in Hong Kong for six years.
+Winnipeg is my home city.

 The allied forces in Hong Kong surrendered on December 25, 1941.
 This means just after Christmas a hundred women in Manitoba will have been notified their sons and husbands were dead or had been captured by the Japanese in Hong Kong.
 Those women’s names are listed in the record books at the cemetery.

 I try to imagine Euphemia Johnson finding out her 54-year-old husband David had died.
 Charlotte Mitchell received word her 23 and 25-year-old sons Eric and William had both been killed in battle in Hong Kong.
 How would a mother go on living after receiving news like that?